wp-plugins/rssphoto/readme.txt

 === RSSPhoto ===
 Contributor: spencerkellis
 Donation Link: http://blog.spencerkellis.net/projects/rssphoto
-Tags: RSS, Atom, photoblog, photo, photography, widget, jQuery, slideshow Requires at least: 2.8
+Tags: RSS, Atom, photoblog, photo, photography, widget, jQuery, slideshow, multi-widget Requires at least: 2.8
 Tested up to: 2.8.4
-Stable tag: 0.5.1
+Stable tag: 0.6

-A customizable widget to display photos from an RSS or Atom feed.
+A customizable plugin to display photos from an RSS or Atom feed as a widget or shortcode.

 == Description ==

-RSSPhoto is a Wordpress widget to display photos from RSS and Atom feeds.
-It is very easy to configure.
-Images load either as a jQuery-powered slideshow or are displayed statically.
+RSSPhoto is a Wordpress plugin to display photos from RSS and Atom feeds.
+It includes a widget for easy addition to a sidebar, or it can be configured by shortcode to display on any page.
+RSSPhoto includes jQuery-powered, cross-browser compatible slideshow as well as static image display.

 RSSPhoto requires the SimplePie Core Wordpress plugin to parse RSS and Atom feeds.
-It also requires a cache directory in /wp-content/cache, writable by the server, to store thumbnails in.
+A cache directory, writable by the server, is required for thumbnail storage.
 The GD library is required for generating thumbnails.
 If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.

 == Installation ==